Virtual New York

 Where to stay?
 At the crossroads of the world in Times Square, citizenM Hotel gives you a ringside seat on the city that never sleeps.
 With triple-glazing and sound-proof walls, my comfortable cocoon sported all of the creature treats you want, at affordable rates.
 I booked through Hotels.com who operate an excellent loyalty programme.
 Book and stay 10 nights at more than 500,000 eligible properties and you’ll get 1 reward night to redeem at another.
 Just sign up with a valid email address to start collecting.
 Secret Prices are also available to Hotels.com app users, Hotels.com Rewards members. www.hotels.com

-Air New Zealand is still planning to launch direct services from Auckland to New York non-stop, later this year.
+Air New Zealand is still planning to launch direct services from Auckland to New York non-stop, when long-haul travel resumes.
 The audacious new route will be serviced by Air New Zealand’s 787-9 Dreamliners, in a premium-focused configuration.
 There’s something to look forward to, when we’ve kicked Covid-19 into touch. www.airnewzealand.co.nz